 Near Castlegar is the Lion’s Head Smoke & Brew Pub, an oasis of craft beer in the wilderness, with its own brewery in the works.
-And then there’s the Rossland Beer Company, a nano-brewery that offers growler fills and pint sales in its tasting room and on its sunny patio.
+And then there’s Torchlight Brewing Co., a micro-brewery with a tasting room pouring pints of beer with playful, punny names.
 The Trail Beer Refinery embraces that city’s mining history, and Kaslo’s Angry Hen Brewing is a brewery with a view of beautiful Kootenay Lake.

 Historic Inn and saloon.
 14 craft draught lines, an award-winning menu and great independent music on stage every week.